Authentication

 Both environments share the same data plane and scope vocabulary — there is no separate test sandbox.
 The difference is rate:

-• Live keys run at the full per-org rate limit (default 600 requests/minute).
+• Live keys run at the org’s configured per-minute rate limit — which is unset (unthrottled) by default.

 Scopes